• Skip to primary navigation

 To build a Simple Arduino-Powered Running LED Circle Circuit follow the below mentioned connections steps:

-- Connect a regulated IC 7809 to provide a regulated 9V DC to the Arduino board as per the above circuit diagram
+• Use IC 7809 to give 9V DC to Arduino which is as in circuit diagram above.

-- Place 8 LEDs (LED1 to LED8) in a circular pattern on the breadboard.
+• Place 8 LEDs from LED1 to LED8 in circle on breadboard.

-- Connect a 120Ω resistor (R1 to R8) to the anode legs of each LED.
+• Connect 120Ω resistor to anode of each LED.

 Conclusion: